Course Missive

 If you can't find the answer to your question on the course website, you should next check Ed.
 First, check if someone has asked a similar to question to the one you have.
 If you've confirmed that no one else has asked (a variant of) your question, then you can go ahead and make a new post.

-For more involved course-related questions, you can come to TA hours (either in-person or via Zoom).
-Note that all TAs are prohibited by department and university policy from answering course-related questions when not on official TA hours, though they may answer general administrative questions.
+For more involved course-related questions, you can come to TA hours.
+Note that all TAs are prohibited from answering course-related questions when not on official TA hours, though they may answer general administrative questions.
 Thank you for helping us comply with departmental and university regulations (which reflect applicable federal and state labor laws).
 If you have any questions about this policy, please contact mta@cs.brown.edu.

 Emailing The Course Staff